arturz/fork-with-emitter/README.md

   */
   master: {
     /*
-      If listener is an async function or returns Promise, resolved data may be passed to master's request.
+      If listener returns/resolves data, it will be passed to master's request.
       process.on('message', listener) with events
     */
     on(event, listener),